ianpatrickhines/nationbuilder-foundation/readme.markdown

 The Foundation theme framework is Copyright (c) 2014 ZURB, inc. and subject to the [MIT License](https://github.com/zurb/foundation/blob/master/LICENSE).

 This repository — the Foundation NationBuilder theme — is Copyright (c) 2014 Ian Patrick Hines and is also subject to the [MIT License](https://github.com/ianpatrickhines/nationbuilder-foundation/blob/master/LICENSE.markdown).

+## How to use this theme

+**Note:** *This theme is not designed to be used “as-is.”
+It has been left intentionally raw and unstyled, albeit functional.*

+You’ll find that the overall structure of this theme has been relatively unchanged from NationBuilder’s Aware theme.
+What has changed is its grid, which has been converted to Foundation, its top navigation, and its stylesheets.
+All files are in a single directory (as required by NationBuilder).

+[theme.scss](https://github.com/ianpatrickhines/nationbuilder-foundation/blob/master/theme.scss) includes Foundation’s smart CSS defaults.
+You can override these by [customizing your own build of Foundation](http://foundation.zurb.com/develop/download.html) and replacing the contents of *theme.scss* with your own CSS.

+[tablet-and-desktop.scss](https://github.com/ianpatrickhines/nationbuilder-foundation/blob/master/tablet-and-desktop.scss) includes a variety of styles designed to force Foundation’s styles on native NationBuilder HTML elements.
+NationBuilder’s liquid markup outputs some code snippets that cannot be modified to conform with Foundation’s syntax (pagination, for example), so additional styles were required to create aesthetic uniformity.

+To use this theme on your nation, download this repository to your local drive, create a new NationBuilder theme (do not clone your existing theme… create a new, blank theme), and upload every file in the directory to that theme.
+Publish the theme, and you're in business.